khurbanovrakhmiddin/khurbanovrakhmiddin/README.md

 I am a Fluttter Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Uzbekistan.

+- Moblie Developer at RTECO LLC and Team Lead at Mecare LLC
-- 🔭 I am working as a Mobile app developer.
+- 🔭 I am working as a Mobile app developer .
 I use Flutter for this, Flutter is very convenient, and lures people to itself.
 - 🌱 Exploring Technical Content Writing.
 - ⚡ In my free time I read tech articles in GeeksforGeeks  , and Stackoverflow.
+-